Our primary focus is to preserve and protect wilderness and wild lands. Sadly, there are many threats.

 H O W W E W O R K

-Broads develop a strong understanding of issues and educate others.
-Events explore the history, politics, animal and plant life, and the health of the land.
+Broads develop a strong understanding of issues through our action alerts, Broadwork, and Broadwalk events.
+We educate on the history, politics, animal and plant life, and the health of wild lands and waters.
 We teach volunteers to be citizen scientists, how to document impacts to public lands, gather data, and most effectively advocate for protection.

-We push for stronger policies and laws to protect land, water, and wildlife.
-Broads show up, create public awareness, and provide substantive comments on public lands planning policies and management.
+We provide public citizen leadership and advocacy skills with the goal of creating a national grassroots movement to push for stronger policies and laws to protect wild lands and waters, and wildlife.
+Broadband chapter members (Broads) show up, create public awareness, and provide substantive comments on public lands planning policies and management.
 We testify on behalf of wilderness and wildlife.

 On our own and with partners, we’re there to repair, restore, and care for public lands.
-From re-seeding to fence building to trail repair, Broads lend their loving hands to tend our public lands.
+From re-seeding to fence building to trail repair, Broads lend their loving hands to tend our public lands on our Broadwalks and Broadworks.

 Best of all, Broads bring their own brand of FUN to the conservation movement.
 As columnist Molly Ivins said, “You got to have fun if you plan on staying involved for the long haul.”
 Great Old Broads for Wilderness is definitely in it for the long haul.